+Summary:

+23 companies provide views.

+5/23 companies agree with option 1a.

+18/23 companies agree with option 2.

+Considering both ways work from RAN2 point of view, thus the moderator suggest to follow majority view on this.

+[18/23] Proposal 8: New RLC configuration is introduced to configure Uu/PC5 RLC channel.

 3.7 FFS on the configuration of LCID for PC5 RLC channel of Uu SRB1, SRB2 and DRBs.

 This is to address the following left issue from pre-116b summary. i.e. Proposal 11 (low priority) Regarding how to allocate LCID for PC5 RLC channel of remote UE Uu RBs including SRB2 and DRBs, RAN2 to down select the following options.
 FFS on SRB1